Victoria Prentis

-Prentis was Parliamentary Private Secretary (PPS) to junior ministers in the Department for Transport between July 2016 and June 2017, and was the Parliamentary Private Secretary (PPS) to the Leader of the House of Commons from June 2017 until February 2020.
-She was appointed Parliamentary Under-Secretary of State for Farming, Fisheries and Food in February 2020, and was promoted to become Minister of State for Farming, Fisheries and Food in September 2021, during the second cabinet reshuffle of the second Johnson ministry.
+Prentis was appointed Parliamentary Under-Secretary of State for Farming, Fisheries and Food in February 2020, and was promoted to become Minister of State for Farming, Fisheries and Food in September 2021, during the second cabinet reshuffle of the second Johnson ministry.
 She was appointed Minister of State for Work and Welfare by Prime Minister Liz Truss in September 2022.
-After Liz Truss resigned and Rishi Sunak became Prime Minister, Prentis was appointed Attorney General for England and Wales.
+After Liz Truss resigned and Rishi Sunak became Prime Minister, Prentis was appointed Attorney General for England and Wales, a position in which she served until her defeat in the 2024 general election.
 She was appointed to the Privy Council on 27 October 2022.

-She was re-elected as Banbury's MP in 2017 and 2019.

 Early life and career

 Prentis was born Victoria Boswell, in Banbury, and grew up on the family farm in nearby Aynho.
 She has two sisters.
-She was educated at Royal Holloway, University of London and Downing College, Cambridge, from where she received degrees in English and Law respectively.
+She was educated at Royal Holloway, University of London and Downing College, Cambridge, gaining degrees in English and Law respectively.
 She is the daughter of Lord Boswell of Aynho, who was MP for Daventry from 1987 to 2010.

 Prentis qualified as a barrister in 1995.
 She joined the Civil Service in 1997, leaving in November 2014.
 Her last job for the government was co-leading (in a jobshare) the "Justice and Security team" at the Treasury Solicitor's Department.